West Canada Lake Wilderness

 The main access routes to this wilderness are off state routes 30, 28, and 8.
 We recommended checking the DEC website for more detailed parking information, but here are some of the main trailheads to the West Canada Lake Wilderness.

-• Northville-Placid Haskells Road Trailhead parking
+• Northville-Placid Trail Haskells Road Trailhead parking

 • Spruce Lake Trailhead (at the end of Jessup River Road)